This is how the playoffs and the NBA play in would be

 What is play in

-Typically the top eight from each conference qualify for the NBA title playoffs.
-In that exceptional end of the 2019-20 season, the League introduced a novelty: if the ninth finished the seeding games four victories or less behind the eighth, both (eighth and ninth) would face each other to play the last ticket for the qualifying rounds.
-In the East it was not necessary last year, but this year it will have this previous one, which does not depend on the difference between games.
-Only nine teams arrived in Florida (the top eight of each Conference and those that were six victories or less behind the eighth on each side) and the ninth, the Wizards, only won one game in the bubble (1-7), the last and inconsequential against the Celtics.
-And they finished seven and a half games behind eighth, the Orlando Magic.

 But in the West there was a battle and play in.
-First the Pelicans and the Kings were eliminated.
+The Pelicans and the Kings were eliminated first.
 And on the last day the San Antonio Spurs and Phoenix Suns (with Ricky Rubio) said goodbye.
 The Blazers finished eighth (35-39) with only a percentage difference to the Memphis Grizzlies (34-39).
 They are eighth and ninth, so they played the first play-in in NBA history.

 The Blazers prevailed last year.
 In this, the NBA has decided to increase the teams from two to four and the format is as follows: there will be two different series to a match, first between the 7th and 8th and second between the 9th and 10th place in each Conference, regardless of the distance that separates them in the table.